Arunbalajimd/vaadin-spring/README.md

 vaadin7-spring3-archtypes
 =========================

-Several Vaadin 7 and Spring 3 maven archetypes for WAR/EAR projects
+Vaadin 7 and Spring 3 maven archetype for WAR/EAR projects

+<b>Feel free to contribute!!</b>
-Feel free to contribute!!
-If you find something missing give me feedback enhance this prototype application.
+If you find something thats missing give me feedback for enhancement.

 - The <b>parent</b> project defines all common dependencies and its versions for dependency management.
 The defined dependency groups are: